-(b) The electronic transfer of an original prescription for initial dispensing or refill of a schedule III-V original prescription shall comply with 21 CFR 1306.

-(a) The transfer of prescription order information is permissible only on a one-time basis.
-Pharmacies electronically sharing a computer system meeting the requirements of sub.
-(4) may transfer up to the maximum refills permitted by law and the prescriber's authorization.

-(b) Notwithstanding sub.
-(1) (a), the transfer shall be communicated directly between 2 licensed pharmacists.

-(c) The transferring pharmacist shall do all of the following:

-1. Write the word "VOID" on the face of the invalidated prescription.
-For electronic prescriptions, information that the prescription has been transferred shall be added to the prescription record.

-2. Record on the reverse of the invalidated prescription or in the electronic prescription record all of the following:

-a.
-Name, address and DEA registration number of the pharmacy to which it was transferred.

-- b.
+- 4. The date of issuance of the original prescription order, the original prescription order number, the original number of refills authorized on the original prescription order and the date of original dispensing if the prescription order has previously been dispensed. - 5.
+The number of valid refills or total quantity remaining and the date of the last refill. - The pharmacy's name and address from which the prescription order information was transferred. - 7.
+The first and last name of the pharmacist transferring and receiving the prescription order information. - (3) CONTROLLED SUBSTANCES.
+The transfer of original prescription information for a controlled substance prescriptions is allowed consistent with 21 CFR 1306. listed in Schedule III V shall meet the following requirements: - (a) The transfer of prescription order information is permissible only on a one-time basis.
+Pharmacie electronically sharing a computer system meeting the requirements of sub.
+(4) may transfer up to the maximum refills permitted by law and the prescriber's authorization. - (b) Notwithstanding sub.
+(1) (a), the transfer shall be communicated directly between 2 licensed pharmacists. - (e) The transferring pharmacist shall do all of the following: - 1.
+Write the word "VOID" on the face of the invalidated prescription.
+For electronic prescription information that the prescription has been transferred shall be added to the prescription record. - 2.
+Record on the reverse of the invalidated prescription or in the electronic prescription record all of the following: - a.
+Name, address and DEA registration number of the pharmacy to which it was transferred. - b.
 The first and last name of the pharmacist receiving the prescription order. - 3.
-Record the date of the transfer.

-4. Record the first and last name of the pharmacist transferring the information.

-- (d)(c) For paper prescriptions and prescriptions received verbally and reduced to writing by the pharmacist for controlled substances listed in Schedule III V, the pharmacist receiving the transferred prescription information shall write the word "TRANSFER" on the face of the transferred prescription and reduce to writing all information required to be on the prescription, including all of the following: - 1.
+Record the date of the transfer. - 4.
+Record the first and last name of the pharmacist transferring the information. - (d) For paper prescriptions and prescriptions received verbally and reduced to writing by the pharmacist, the pharmacist receiving the transferred prescription information shall write the word "TRANSFER" on the face of the transferred prescription and reduce to writing all information required to be on the prescription, including all of the following: - 1.
 Date of issuance of the original prescription order. - 2.
 Original number of refills authorized on the original prescription order. - 3.
 Date of original dispensing. - 4.
-Number of valid refills remaining and the dates and locations of previous refills. - 5.
-Pharmacy's name, address, DEA registration number, and prescription number from which the prescription information was transferred. - 6.
+Number of valid refills remaining and the dates and locations of previous refills. - Pharmacy's name, address, DEA registration number, and prescription number from which the prescription information was transferred. - 6.
 First and last name of the pharmacist making the transfer. - 7.
 Pharmacy's name, address, DEA registration number, and prescription number from which the prescription was originally filled. - (e) For electronic prescriptions being transferred electronically, the transferring pharmacist shall provide the receiving pharmacist with the original electronic prescription data and all of the following: - 1.
 The date of the original dispensing. - 2.
 The number of refills remaining and the dates and locations of previous refills. - 3.
-The transferring pharmacy's name, address, DEA registration number, and prescription number for each dispensing.

-- 4. The first and last name of the pharmacist transferring the prescription. - 5.
-The name, address, DEA registration number, and prescription number from the pharmacy that originally filled the prescription, if different.
+The transferring pharmacy's name, address, DEA registration number, and prescription number for each dispensing. - 4.
+The first and last name of the pharmacist transferring the prescription. - The name, address, DEA registration number, and prescription number from the pharmacy that originally filled the prescription, if different.